-These Gluten-Free Brown Butter Snickerdoodle Cookies are soft and so good that you won’t even be able to tell that they’re gluten-free!Jump to Recipe
+These Brown Butter Snickerdoodle Cookies are so soft and delicious that you won’t even be able to tell that they’re gluten-free!Jump to Recipe

 - Cook the butter in a heavy-bottom pan

 - Melt over medium-low heat from the start!